Cosmology in p-brane systems: The intersection of branes in -dimensional theory

 We compactify $d(\equiv \sum_{\alpha}d_{\alpha}+d_z)$ dimensions to fit our Universe, where $d_{\alpha}$ and $d_z$ denotes the compactified dimensions with respect to the relative transverse space, $\Zsp$ spaces.
-The metric (\ref{gs:metric:Eq}) is then described by \Eq{ ds^2=ds^2(\Msp)+ds^2(\Nsp), } where $ds^2(\Msp)$ is the $(D-d)$-dimensional metric and $ds^2(\Nsp)$ is the metric of compactified dimensions.
+The metric (\ref{ni:metric:Eq}) is then expressed as \Eq{ ds^2=ds^2(\Msp)+ds^2(\Nsp), } where $ds^2(\Msp)$ is the metric of $(D-d)$-dimensional spacetime and $ds^2(\Nsp)$ is the metric of compactified dimensions.